ipvm-wg/homestar/DEVELOPMENT.md

 This project recommends using [pre-commit][pre-commit] for running pre-commit hooks.
 Please run this before every commit and/or push.

-- If you are doing interim commits locally, and for some reason if you _don't_ want pre-commit hooks to fire, you can run
+- If you are doing interim commits locally, and you want to skip the pre-commit checks you can run
   `git commit -a -m "Your message here" --no-verify`.

 ## Recommended Development Flow